‘Walker’s Low’ Catmint

 “Faassen’s catmint (Nepeta X faassenii) One of the most popular catmints, the flowers of this hybrid are sterile, so it doesn’t need deadheading to prevent self-sowing.
 A number of cultivars of this species are widely available, including ‘Blue Wonder’, 1-2 feet tall, with dark blue flowers, ‘Kit Kat’, a long-blooming, 18 inch tall selection, and ‘Walker’s Low’, with lavender-blue flowers on arching, 2-3 tall stems.
 ‘White Wonder’ is a white-flowered cultivar.
 ‘Six Hills Giant’ is among the tallest, with 9-12 inch spikes of deep purple flowers on 3-4 foot tall plants.”

-After a cold winter, it was good to see the Nepeta x faassenii ‘Walker’s Low’ oming to life.
+After a cold winter, it was good to see the Nepeta x faassenii ‘Walker’s Low’ coming to life.

 The question was whether ‘Walker’s Low’ is a cultivar of Nepeta x faassenii or Nepeta racemosa.
-It is was a hybrid its seeds would be sterile otherwise it would have also spread by seed.
+If it is a hybrid its seeds would be sterile otherwise it would have also spread by seed.

 As far as I can tell no seeds of this plant have germinated.
 It has only spread nicely from within the clump itself.

-Even though the masses of flowers can weigh the stems down, especially after a rain, but they are strong and stand back up.
+Even though the masses of flowers can weigh the stems down, especially after a rain, they are strong and stand back up early in the season.
+As time goes by and the stems get longer abd heavier, they may not always stand back up.

 It has performed very well even during dry conditions with hardly any supplemental water.
 Even in the “supposedly poor” fill dirt next to the foundation.